Semana Santa or Holy Week

 NOTE: The dates for Semana Santa 2009 are April 3-12.

-The site, link is provide above, old site, but ahs the fullest information in regards of Semana Santa week in San Miguel de Allende.
+The site, link is provided above, old site, but has the fullest information in regards to Semana Santa week in San Miguel de Allende.

-This photos are from yesterday The Thursday, April 6, 2023.
+These photos are from yesterday Thursday, April 6, 2023.
 This event took place at San Antonio Plaza.
 The event in the sense “replicated” Da Vinci’s Last Supper.
-You can see some participants are dressed in similar to paintings robes, some carry food.
-The procession came out of the church under the sound almost like a bang of the balls, walked around plaza and returned to church square and set around table.
-After for about 2 hours was mass under open air, singing and celebrating.
-People also till late night were going from church to church for the piece of bread.
-In my home country it is a piece of bread dipped into red wine, where red wine represents blood of Christo.
+You can see some participants are dressed in similar painting robes, and some carry food.
+The procession came out of the church under the sound almost like a bang of the balls, walked around the plaza returned to the church square, and set around the table.
+After for about 2 hours was mass in the open air, singing and celebrating.
+People also till late night were going from church to church for the pieces of bread.
+In my home country, it is a piece of bread dipped into red wine, where red wine represents the blood of Christo.